Flood Insurance Resources

 In anticipation of increasing flood insurance rates, FEMA identifies several options that may directly or indirectly result in flood insurance discounts to policyholders.

-The NFIP Community Rating System (CRS) offers insurance premium discounts (up to 45 percent) for individuals in communities implementing floodplain management practices that exceed the minimum requirements of the NFIP.
+- The NFIP Community Rating System (CRS) offers insurance premium discounts (up to 45%) for individuals in communities implementing floodplain management practices that exceed the minimum requirements of the NFIP.
 By implementing CRS floodplain management best practices, flood losses are reduced, public safety is enhanced, and the cost of flood insurance is decreased.

-FEMA’s Hazard Mitigation Assistance (HMA) grant programs provide funding for eligible mitigation activities, including elevating properties, that reduce disaster losses and protect life and property from future disaster damages.
+- FEMA’s Hazard Mitigation Assistance (HMA) Grant Program provides funding for eligible mitigation activities, including elevating properties, that reduce disaster losses and protect life and property from future disaster damages.

-If a person believes their property was incorrectly included in a NFIP-identified Special Flood Hazard Area (SFHA), they may submit an application to FEMA for a formal determination of the property’s location and/or elevation relative to the SFHA.
+- If a person believes their property was incorrectly included in an NFIP-identified Special Flood Hazard Area (SFHA), they may submit an application to FEMA Flood Map Appeal for a formal determination of the property’s location and/or elevation relative to the SFHA.

 - Editorial: Federal Flood Insurance and the 99% Not in Mansions – In this editorial published in the Wall Street Journal, Melanie McLane discusses how the Biggert-Waters Act is impacting Americans (subscription required).

 PAR Standard Forms